Chestnut Class – Year 1/2

 Please note:

-• PE lessons will be on Wednesdays and Fridays!
+- PE lessons will be on Tuesdays and Wednesdays!
 Please send your child to school wearing their PE kit.

-• Children need to have in school every day a spare pair of shoes or wellies for our Adventure Play and Paddock area.
+- Children need to have in school every day a spare pair of shoes or wellies for our Paddock area.

 Weekly Home Learning Tasks